mdhiggins/sickbeard_mp4_automator/README.md

 2. Audio - AAC 2.0 with additional AC3 track when source has >2 channels (ex 5.1)
 3. Subtitles - mov_text

-Prerequesite PIP Package Installation Instructions
+Prerequisite PIP Package Installation Instructions
 --------------
 Note: Windows users should enter commands in Powershell - using '<' doesn't work in cmd
 - `VC for Python 2.7` (Windows Users Only) - Download and install - http://www.microsoft.com/en-us/download/details.aspx?id=44266